Back to templates

 License

-This Sealos template is provided under the repository's template license.
-Mastodon itself is licensed under the GNU Affero General Public License v3.0.
+This Sealos template follows the repository license.
+Mastodon is distributed under the GNU Affero General Public License v3.0.

 Related templates